Oliver-92/Oliver-92/README.md

 I consider myself a curious and persistent person, oriented toward problem-solving.
 I am passionate about continuously learning and facing new challenges.
 I am ready to take my skills to the next level in projects that combine creativity and logic.

 - 🔭 Currently, I am working on personal projects to improve my skills.
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript.
-- 👯 I am seeking the opportunity to collaborate with an IT team and contribute my skills in a meaningful way."
+- 👯 I am seeking the opportunity to collaborate with an IT team and contribute my skills in a meaningful way.
 - 📫 How to reach me: ezequiel.oliver@live.com.ar

 ## <picture><img src = "https://github.com/7oSkaaa/7oSkaaa/blob/main/Images/about_me.gif?raw=true" width = 50px></picture> My Skills Include